Master in Social Work (MSW): Career Path

 • Trauma-informed practice: Knowledge of the impact of trauma and the ways to work with individuals who have experienced trauma

-• Social justice and Oppression: Understanding of the ways in which social systems and policies can perpetuate oppression and the importance of working towards social justice.
+• Social justice and Oppression: Understanding how social systems and policies can perpetuate oppression and the importance of working towards social justice.

-• Community organizing: Understanding of the ways in which communities can come together to advocate for themselves and effect change.
+• Community organizing: Understanding how communities can collaborate to advocate for themselves and effect change.

 Scope